Request An Appointment

 Further Information About Appointments

-- If you feel you have an acute medical condition requiring urgent attention, a nurse practitioner or GP will telephone you to discuss your symptoms and assess the most appropriate action.
-This may involve advice on how best to treat your condition or may result in the nurse making an appointment for you to visit the surgery to see either the nurse practitioner or GP.
+- If you feel you have an acute medical condition requiring urgent attention, Please let the receptionist know you are requesting an urgent appointment.
+Your information will be passed onto the Triaging GP who will assess your request on the day.
+You will then be contacted by a nurse practitioner or GP to discuss your symptoms and assess the most appropriate action.
+This may involve advice on how best to treat your condition or may result in the nurse making an appointment for you to visit the surgery to see either the nurse practitioner , GP or other healthcare professional.

 The reason for this procedure is:

 - To ensure a fair and consistent response by all staff to patients’ requests for an appointment to see their doctor.

 - To provide a service which offers the quickest and most appropriate response to a patient’s request for medical advice, prioritising those in most urgent clinical need.

 Our duty team is available Monday to Friday, 08:00-18:30.

 A team of doctors and nurses from the surgery deal with all urgent problems that day.

 - If you consider your condition is clinically urgent, the reception staff will record information about your symptoms for the nurse practitioner.